 Tomatoes keep best at about 60°F (16°C).
 Harvest green tomatoes before a frost and put in a single layer in a paper bag at room temperature to ripen.
 Green tomatoes can also be ripened gradually in shallow trays or boxes covered with several sheets of newspaper, if kept in a moist cool place (not quite cold storage) about 35°-45°F (2°-7°C).

 Winter radishes can be stored in crates in damp sand.

-Following my blog and sharing jot with your friends is the first step on a journey that could enhance your life, help you feel more centred and relive a lot of daily stress, interested in reading more about the health benefits of running your own garden, check out my other articles on this subject today.
+Following my blog and sharing jot with your friends is the first step on a journey that could enhance your life, help you feel more centered and relive a lot of daily stress, interested in reading more about the health benefits of running your own garden, check out my other articles on this subject today.